AWS to invest USD 12.7 billion into cloud infrastructure in India by 2030 | Technology

 AWS has invested more than Rs 30,900 crore in the AWS Asia Pacific (Mumbai) Region between 2016 and 2022.
 This included both capital and operating expenditures associated with constructing, maintaining, and operating the data centres in that region.

-''PM Narendra Modi's Digital India vision is driving expansion of cloud & data centres in India,'' Minister of state for electronics and information technology Rajeev Chandrashekhar said.
+''PM Narendra Modi's Digital India vision is driving expansion of cloud and data centres in India,'' Minister of State for Electronics and Information Technology (MeitY) Rajeev Chandrasekhar said.

 The latest investment will catalyse India's digital economy.